-Once the form has been signed by both the student and the facilitator, an (I) will be entered in for the student's grade.
-If the remaining course work to be completed, as set out on the Incomplete Form, is not complete prior to the deadline, the student's grade will be calculated based on the grades earned up to the point of the Incomplete request, with a zero for each remaining uncompleted assignment, to reach the final grade given for the course.
+Once the form has been signed by both the student and the facilitator, an (I) will be entered for the student's grade.
+Outstanding work MUST BE completed five weeks from the end of the course session for undergraduates and eight weeks from the end of the course session for graduate students.

+If any of the remaining coursework to be completed, as stated on the Incomplete Form, is not finished prior to the designated deadline, the student's grade will be calculated based upon the grades earned out of the total possible course points up until the time of the request.
+A zero will be earned for each remaining unfinished assignment and included in the calculations for the final course grade.